MARTIMM/HikingCompanion/README.md

     * [ ] Show features for starting scale of map.
     * [ ] Map overlay for height lines and/or shades.
     * [x] Show current location.
-    * [ ] Focus on that location using a button.
+    * [x] Focus on that current location using a <button>🎯</button> button.
+    * [x] Focus on current selected track using a <button>☡</button> button.
-    * [ ] A dashed line is shown from current location to closest point on the track to show that the hiker wanders off route.
+    * [x] A (dashed) line is shown from current location to closest point on the track to show that the hiker wanders off route.
     * [x] zooming by pinching (on mobile device).
   * Zoom buttons.
 The buttons are placed on the left side.
     * [ ] zooming with buttons.
     * [ ] Reveal more features when zooming in.
     * [ ] Remove features when zooming out.
   * [ ] North arrow button on the top right side.
 Click action aligns map to the north.
+  * [ ] Reset tilt button on the top right side.
+Click action returns map in normal 2D view.
   * [ ] Camera button to make a picture which get locked to the current location.
   * [ ] Note button to make a note for the current location.
-  * Open menu button ☰.
+  * [x] Open menu button ☰.
 Button is placed just below the north arrow.
-    * [x] Click action shows the menu on the right side of the page.
+Click action shows the menu on the right side of the page.
-  * Open street map attribute on the bottom right of the map.
+  * [x] Open street map attribute on the bottom right of the map.
-    * [x] OSM attribution is displayed.

 ## The info page
-'<progress value="0" max="2" />'
+<progress value="0" max="2"></progress>

   The info page shows information of the currently selected track.
 There are 40 tracks to walk in 40 days so we need 40 pages of data.
 The info page is loaded from a file from a separately installed track app.